 Disclosure may also be required pursuant to a legal proceeding, however, in most cases this will be done only with the written permission of the client.
 It is common that your treating clinician may request your permission to contact your insurance company and other health professionals familiar and involved with your condition and health history.
 Questions about these concerns should be discussed with your therapist.

-General Manager: Carolina M. Salas
+Controller: Carolina M. Salas

-Assistant Manager: Holly Slotcavage, CCMA
+Office Manager: Holly Slotcavage, CCMA